PrestaShop/docs/basics/installation/install-with-docker.md

 You will land on the installer of PrestaShop.

-- When you will be asked for MySQL server, type `some-mysql`, as declared in your yaml file.
+- When asked for a MySQL server, type `some-mysql`, as declared in your yaml file.
 - When asked for MySQL user, use `root`, as declared in your yaml file.
 - When asked for MySQL password, use `admin`, as declared in your yaml file.